-Recommendation 9.
-Among patients with severe COVID-19 on supplemental oxygen but not on mechanical ventilation or ECMO, the IDSA panel suggests treatment with five days of remdesivir rather than 10 days of remdesivir.
-(Conditional recommendation, low certainty of evidence)
+Recommendation 9: In patients on supplemental oxygen but not on mechanical ventilation or ECMO, the IDSA panel suggests treatment with five days of remdesivir rather than 10 days of remdesivir.

+(Conditional recommendation, Low certainty of evidence)

-• Remark: In patients on mechanical ventilation or ECMO, the duration of treatment is 10 days.
+Remark: In patients on mechanical ventilation or ECMO, the duration of treatment is 10 days.